liambaker10/SHEAA/README.md

 ## Graphing

 Use [Optimized Weight Distribution](important%20functions/optimizedDistributionFunction.py) which pulls weights or biases.
 Use pull = ‘weight’ to graph weight distribution, pull = ‘bias’ for bias distribution.
-If graphing both  To graph the distribution of a non-error injected model, simply import the model using the transformers library, and call the plot_weight_distribution function.
+If graphing both  To graph the distribution of a model, simply import the model using the transformers library, and call the plot_weight_distribution function.

 ## Usage